Colorado Court Records

 - The name of the person involved in the record, unless said person is a juvenile

-Divorce decrees are court documents containing spousal support, child support, property division, and visitation schedule.
-It also serves as the final judgment from the court.
-In cases where the divorce goes to trial, the divorce decree will spell out the terms and conditions that both parties must regard.
-The Colorado Department of Health and Environment document and maintain divorce decrees.
+Divorce decrees are court documents mainly containing spousal support, child support, property division, and visitation schedule.
+It may also serve as the final judgment from the court.
+In cases where the divorce goes to trial, the divorce decree will spell out the terms and conditions that both parties are expected to uphold.
+The Colorado Department of Health and Environment documents and maintains divorce decrees.
 These records are accessible physically at the office of the clerk of the court where the divorce was completed.
-Requesting parties are to;
+Requesting parties are to:

 - Find the office of the clerk of court in the county where the divorce was finalized.